 Let’s talk about Coronavirus aka COVID-19….

-Coronavirus is spread via contact with contaminated surfaces, so it is important to be mindful of potentially contaminated surfaces, such as subway handles, public doorknobs, gym equipment, other peoples’ hands, among others.
-In addition, as with the prevention of many viral illness, avoid touching your mouth, nose or eyes until you have thoroughly cleaned your hands (washed for 20 seconds!) or have used hand sanitizer.
+Although Coronavirus is primarily spread through respiratory droplets, it can also be spread via contact with contaminated surfaces, so it is important to be mindful of surfaces, such as subway handles, public doorknobs, gym equipment, other peoples’ hands, among others.
+In addition, as with the prevention of many viral illness, avoid touching your mouth, nose or eyes after touching surfaces until you have thoroughly cleaned your hands (washed for 20 seconds!) or have used hand sanitizer.

 Enhance Your Wellness!

 As is the recommendation for illness prevention in general, we recommend that you take measures to keep yourself well!
 These include: get adequate sleep; eat in a well-balanced way; and hydrate.
 If you are noticing symptoms of a viral infection such as fever or cough, please call our office to schedule a virtual telemedicine visit with one of our physicians to discuss your symptoms and devise a plan of action.

 Please feel free to call is at 212-987-1414 to discuss further information or specific concerns related to COVID-19 with us.
 Remember, at AYAM, we’re here for you!